pavelFaraday/pavelFaraday/README.md

 # Hi there 👋, I am Giorgi Epitashvili
 ## Fullstack Web Developer

 I have expert knowledge and experience in building complex, modern and responsive friendly websites.
-I work in [MC-Zero.one](https://mc-zero.one/) I really enjoy learning languages and frameworks like React and Laravel, as well as work in WordPress.
-You can get acquainted with the experience and additional projects gained in Web development through my GitHub profile 🤲
+I work in [mc-zero.one](https://mc-zero.one/) as Full Stack Web Developer & develop fully fledged platforms.
+I really enjoy learning languages and frameworks like React and Laravel, as well as work in WordPress.
+You can get acquainted with the experience and additional projects gained in Web development through my GitHub profile & [Company Website](https://mc-zero.one/porfolio/) 🤲

 ### Skills & Experiences:
 * PHP 💾